 - We work collaboratively with individuals, families, and care providers to create a comprehensive, targeted treatment plan focused on the client’s specific needs and circumstances.

-- Huss Center for Women and the Restoring Place (ages 18+) – Ten bed residential programs that provide integrated mental health and substance use services to female-identifying clients in a gender responsive and trauma-informed setting.
+- Huss St. Paul and the Restoring Place (ages 18+) – Ten-bed residential programs that provide integrated mental health and substance use services to all genders in a trauma-informed setting.
 The facility provides on-site medical services and clients have access to psychiatry and other prescribers experienced with treating co-occurring disorders.